 Carl is Director of the Centre for Evidence-Based Medicine (CEBM).
 CEBM devotes a significant proportion of its time to capacity building through outreach teaching and training activities.
 He teaches undergraduates, postgraduates and teachers of EBM, and is the Director of Programs in Evidence-Based Health Care.
 The s program has approx. 100 MSc and 30 DPhil students.
 He also coordinates the Teaching Evidence-Based Practice week in Oxford, now in its 22nd year.
 The course has trained over 1000 teachers worldwide.

 Carl has over 300 peer-reviewed publications and co-authored the EBM toolkit and Statistics Toolkit (BMJ-Blackwell’s) and, developed with the BMJ the ‘Doctors Toolbag’ iPhone application and the EvidenceLive conference, now in its 7th year.

 Conflicts of interest and payments:

-Carl has received expenses and payments for his media work.
+Carl has received expenses and fees for his media work.
 He has received expenses from the WHO, FDA, and holds grant funding from the NIHR, the NIHR School of Primary Care Research, The Wellcome Trust and the WHO.
-He has received financial renumeration from an asbestos case.
-He has also receives income from the publication of a series of toolkit books published by Blackwells.
-On occasion he receives expenses for teaching EBM and is also paid for his GP work in NHS out of hours.
-CEBM jointly runs the EvidenceLive Conference with the BMJ and the Overdiagnosis Conference with a number of international partners which are based on a non profit making model.
+He has received financial remuneration from an asbestos case.
+He has also received income from the publication of a series of toolkit books published by Blackwells.
+On occasion, he receives expenses for teaching EBM and is also paid for his GP work in NHS out of hours.
+CEBM jointly runs the EvidenceLive Conference with the BMJ and the Overdiagnosis Conference with some international partners which are based on a non-profit making model.